1) What are the general duties of the Secretary of State’s Office?

 7) Does the Secretary of State’s Office regulate Homeowner’s Associations?

 No. Homeowner’s Associations that choose to incorporate as a nonprofit corporation file the articles of incorporation with the Secretary of State’s Office.
 The Secretary of State’s Office can provide you with copies of any business filings the Homeowner’s Association may have filed with the office.
 The Secretary of State does not have any authority to regulate Homeowner’s Associations, mediate disputes between members of Homeowner’s Associations or force the Homeowner’s Association to take any action.
 Homeowners may need the assistance of counsel to resolve any disputes.

 8) Can the Secretary of State’s Office provide me with legal assistance?

-The Secretary of State's Office accepts cash, personal checks, and money orders.
-The office does not currently accept debit or credit cards.
+The Secretary of State's Office accepts cash, personal checks, money orders and credit and debit cards for certain filings.